Asymmetry and structural information in preferential attachment graphs: Introduction

 The present paper is a step in the direction of understanding symmetries of complex networks and toward extending graph structure compression results to random graph models other than Erd\H{o}s-R\'enyi.
-In particular, many real-world graphs exhibit a power law degree distribution (see \cite{durrett2006}).
+In particular, many real-world graphs exhibit a power-law degree distribution (see \cite{durrett2006}).
 A commonly studied model for real-world networks is the \emph{preferential attachment} mechanism introduced in \cite{barabasialbert2002}, in which a graph is built one vertex at a time, and each new vertex $t$ makes $m$ choices of neighbors in the current graph, where it attaches to a given old vertex $v$ with probability proportional to the current degree of $v$.
 We study here a simple variant of the preferential attachment model (see \cite{durrett2006} and the conclusion section for other models), and in the conclusion of this paper we suggest that the symmetry behavior of other preferential models can be studied using the approach developed here.
 Our main result is the following: for the variant of the preferential attachment model under consideration, when each vertex added to the graph chooses a fixed number $m \geq 3$ neighbors, with high probability, there are no nontrivial symmetries.
-This is perhaps surprising in light of the many symmetries observed in real-world networks \cite{macarthur2006}.
+This is in stark contrast to the many symmetries observed in real-world networks \cite{macarthur2006}.
+As we remark below our statement of Theorem~\ref{th-main}, the asymmetry threshold (as well as the degree sequence power law exponent) changes with other parameters in variants of preferential attachment, such as affine and nonlinear models, which may explain this discrepancy.